jbkordass/lightweight-pipeline/doc/minimal_example.rst

 Minimal Example
 ===============

-This section provides an overview of a minimal example pipeline setup processing EEG data using the MNE-BIDS package.
+This section provides an overview of a minimal example pipeline setup processing EEG data using the `MNE-BIDS <https://mne.tools/mne-bids/>` package.

 It demonstrates

 #.
 More complex pipeline steps.
 #.
 Using the :class:`Pipeline_MNE_BIDS_Data <lw_pipeline.Pipeline_MNE_BIDS_Data>` class to handle MNE-BIDS data.
 #.
 Running the pipeline (interactively) from a jupyter notebook.
 #.
-Using sphinx doc to document the pipeline steps.
+Using `Sphinx doc<https://www.sphinx-doc.org/en/master/index.html>` to document the pipeline steps.

 Folder Structure
 ----------------